Argyle Hotel Group

 Argyle Hotel Management Group, Pty Ltd. is an Australian hotel management company that provides a series of hotel and resort management services.
-It also owns and operates a number of hotels in China and across the Asia-Pacific region, including Australia, the Philippines.
+It also owns and operates a number of hotels in China and across the Asia-Pacific region, including Australia, and the Philippines.
 The group was ranked as the world's 59th largest hotel company for 2018 by HOTELS magazine.

 History

 Argyle Hotel Group was founded in Perth, Australia in 2002 and began its operations in China in 2005.
 The company opened its first hotel, the Huagang Argyle, in Shanghai in 2007, followed by the Ausotel Dayu in Beijing in 2008.
 In 2014, the group launched its brand Ausotel as a mid-range international-standard hotel line, which would become the focus of its expansion in China.

 In January 2019, GreenTree Hospitality Group Ltd. entered into a share purchase agreement to become a major shareholder of Argyle Hotel Group.